sbernheim4/excoptional/README.md

  * If the instance is a None, a None is returned.
  * If the provided function returns an Option, the result of
  * applying the function to the underlying value is returned.
- * If the provided function returns a non Optional, the result of
+ * If the provided function returns a non Option, the result of
  * applying the function to the underlying value is lifted into an
  * Option and returned.
  *